 What does a coaching session look like?

-In each session you will be doing most of the talking.
+In each session you will be doing a majority of the talking.
 My job is to listen deeply for what you say and don’t say, to sense your energy, and very importantly, to intuitively ask you questions that will help bring you the insight/s you are looking for to help you move forward.